opcr-io/policy/CONTRIBUTING.md

-# Contributing to Open Policy Registry
+# Contributing to Open Policy Registry (OPCR)

-Welcome, and thank you for considering contributing to Open Policy Registry.
+Welcome, and thank you for considering contributing to OPCR.
 We encourage you to help out by raising issues, improving documentation, fixing bugs, or adding new features

 If you're interested in contributing please start by reading this document.
 If you have any questions at all, or don't know where to start, please reach out to us on [Slack].
-Please also take a look at our [code of conduct], which details how contributors are expected to conduct themselves as part of the Open Policy Registry community.
+Please also take a look at our [code of conduct], which details how contributors are expected to conduct themselves as part of the OPCR community.

 ## Contributing Code

-To contribute bug fixes or features to Open Policy Registry:
+To contribute bug fixes or features to OPCR:

 1. Communicate your intent.
 1. Make your changes.